TCMA: Text-Conditioned Multi-granularity Alignment for Drone Cross-Modal Text-Video Retrieval: Introduction

 Finally, we introduce a Text-Adaptive Dynamic Temperature Mechanism to regulate attention sharpness.
 Conventional approaches apply a static temperature to control attention distribution, yet different textual descriptions demand varying levels of focus.
 Action-oriented descriptions require sharper attention to highlight a few critical frames, whereas scene-oriented descriptions demand smoother attention to capture broader contextual cues.
 To address this, our module dynamically predicts the optimal temperature conditioned on each input text, enabling adaptive attention that flexibly adjusts focus according to description type, thereby enhancing retrieval robustness.

-Our main contributions of the work are as follows: \begin{itemize} \item We construct DVTMD, a drone video-text match dataset comprising 2,864 videos and 14,320 captions, which provides fine-grained and semantically diverse annotations across different dimensions. \item We propose a text-conditioned multi-granularity alignment (TCMA) framework that combines global video-sentence alignment, sentence-guided frame aggregation, and word-guided patch alignment to balance global context with fine-grained detail. \item We design a word and patch selection module to focus on the most informative visual patches and textual tokens.
-We also introduce a text-adaptive dynamic temperature mechanism that adjusts attention sharpness according to the query text. \item Extensive experiments show that our method outperforms existing approaches.
-We systematically evaluate SOTA text-video retrieval methods on DVTMD and capERA, establishing the first comprehensive benchmark for the DTVR task. \end{itemize}
+Our main contributions of the work are as follows: \begin{itemize} \item We construct DVTMD, a drone video-text match dataset comprising 2,864 videos and 14,320 captions, which provides fine-grained and semantically diverse annotations across different dimensions. \item We propose a text-conditioned multi-granularity alignment framework that combines global video-sentence alignment, sentence-guided frame aggregation, and word-guided patch alignment to balance global context with fine-grained detail. \item We design a word and patch selection module to extract the most informative visual patches and textual tokens.
+Meanwhile, we introduce a text-adaptive dynamic temperature mechanism to adjust attention sharpness according to the query text. \item We conduct comprehensive evaluations on DVTMD and CapERA, and establish the standard benchmark for the drone text-video retrieval task.
+Extensive experiments demonstrate that our method outperforms existing state-of-the-art approaches. \end{itemize}